 Principal investigator Date

-Co-investigator(s)
+Co-investigator(s) -

-Department Chair Dean
+Department Chair

-VP Research (or Associate)

-Research Officer (signature indicates checklist confirmation)
+Research Officer (signature indicate tes checklist confirmation)

 Peer reviewer recommendations:

 Please provide the names and contact information (phone and e-mail address) of three (or more) potential peer reviewers who are not affiliated with this grant proposal, preferably including researchers outside of Alberta.
 These names will assist with the development of a comprehensive contact list of researchers for this and subsequent peer review processes.
 Some, or all, of these individuals may be requested to participate in this particular cycle.
 Applicants will not be advised of the names of the reviewers, however, reviewers receive applicant information to assist them with evaluating the past performance of the researcher(s) and commenting on the feasibility of the project.